 The Canon G2260 has an outstandingly low cost-per-print.
 Thanks to its supertank's incredibly high yields, you shouldn't have to refill the tanks or even buy new bottles often, which keeps costs very low.
 You can also register for Canon's Auto Replenishment Service, which automatically orders and delivers ink bottles to you when you're running low.

 The Canon G2260 has a poor printing speed.
 The first page of a black-only text document takes a while to print, and subsequent pages hardly get faster.
 Color documents are also very slow, but on the bright side, photos come out fairly quickly.
 It can't automatically print double-sided, so you need to manually flip over each page when prompted.
+If you want a supertank that automatically prints on both sides, check out the Epson EcoTank ET-2850.

 The Canon G2260 has decent color accuracy.
 It should be fine for casual photos or adding color to a report, but it isn't recommended for tasks that require exact color reproduction.